arf20/arftransfer/PROTOCOL.md

 **Text argument**: The name or path of file to put.<sup>1</sup>
 **Returns**: ACK on success, or EANON, EACCESS or ESYS on error.
 The client should now transmit (C)DATA blocks to server.
 ### 3.8.
+0x07 RM - Remove file or directory
+**Text argument**: File or directory path to remove.
+**Returns**: ACK on success, or EANON, ENOFILE, ENODIR, ENOACCESS or ESYS on error.
-0x07 ENCRYPT - Begin TLS Encryption
+### 3.9.
+0x08 ENCRYPT - Begin TLS Encryption
 No arguments.
 Triggers TLS handshake.
 Result: The server accept()s a TLS handshake.
 Inmediately followed by a TLS connect() by the client.
-### 3.9.
-0x08 CLOSE - Close Connection Gracefully
-No arguments.
-Terminates the TLS connection.

 <sup>1</sup>Subject to system MAX_PATH, 4096 in Linux.
 <sup>2</sup>Subject to system max username lenth, 32 in Linux.
 <sup>3</sup>Subject to system max password lenth, infinite in Linux.

 ## 4. Status
 From server
 ### 4.1.
 0x00 NS - Null Status
 No data.
 ### 4.2.
-0x01 LOGGED - Logged In Successfully
+0x01 ACK - Command Acknowledge
 No data.
+Result of succesful command.
 ### 4.3.
 0x02 PWDD - Get Working Directory Data
 Data contains NUL terminated C-string of the current directory
 ### 4.4.
 0x03 LSD - List Directory Data